-You set up your ecommerce store, listed your products, and are ready to start selling.
+You set up your e-commerce store, list your products, and are ready to start selling.
 Your last step is finding a Shopify merchant account.
-The platform has their own service called Shopify Payments, which allows you to apply for a merchant account through them, but it comes with certain limitations.
-We’ll discuss more about that service later, but for now, let’s dive in and discover the best payment processing options available outside of Shopify Payments.
+The platform has a service called Shopify Payments, which allows you to apply for a merchant account through them but comes with certain limitations.
+We’ll discuss that service later, but let’s dive in and discover the best payment processing options available outside of Shopify Payments.

 High Risk Merchant Account Shopify

 High risk merchant accounts are a unique category of online payment processing.
 They are custom suited for businesses that have higher risks associated with them.
 These risks include high chargeback rates, brand conflicts, and regulatory concerns.

 Thankfully, there are solutions for companies operating websites in unconventional categories.
 If you’re curious if you require a high risk solution, look at the most common high risk verticals to see if you qualify.